CompleteUnityDeveloper2/4_Argon_Assault/README.md

 2. Setup a waypoint circuit using `WaypointCircuit.cs`.
 3. Use the `WaypointProgressTracker.cs` script.
 4. Make the camera follow a fixed path.

+### 11 Using Cross Platform Input ###
+1. About using virtual controls.
+2. Introducing `CrossPlatformInputManager`.
+3. Understanding control throw for keyboard and gamepad.